 Burien, Wa 98146

-Sorry kids, this one is for adults only!
-Two words: pie and booze (okay, that was three.)
+Sorry kids, this one is for mom and dad!
+Two words: pie and spirits (okay, that was three.)
 Pie Bar Seattle—a genius way for adults to have their dessert and drink it too offers two locations in Seattle.
-Hello, delicious!
-In addition to liquid pie concoctions, they also serve savory pies, but who can resist apple pie and a cocktail, especially when that cocktail is pie-inspired (ins-PIE-ered?).
-Dessert cocktails include Apple Pie Moonshine Mule and best sellers Burning Apron and Key Lime Pietini.
+The self-proclaimed first late night pie-only cocktail longue also serves savory pies.
+The menu changes seasonally and features many savory and dessert pies, with suggested pairings with their ins-PIE-ered cocktails, including Apple Pie Moonshine Mule and best sellers Burning Apron and Key Lime Pietini.
+Order at the walk-up window or head inside to eat.

 Good to Know: Owners Lyssa Lewis and her husband are the founders of the Pie Bar Seattle, located on Capitol Hill, and they gifted the Pie Bar Ballard location to Lyssa’s twin sister.
 If you can’t snag a sitter, kids are welcome on the lower level of the Capital Hill location.
 The Ballard location is 21 and over.